 Kalispell is a medium-sized city located in the state of Montana.
 With a population of 22,052 people and ten constituent neighborhoods, Kalispell is the seventh largest community in Montana.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Kalispell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Kalispell isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kalispell are a mix of both white- and blue-collar jobs.
 Overall, Kalispell is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Kalispell who work in office and administrative support (19.29%), sales jobs (12.62%), and management occupations (7.79%).

-The percentage of people in Kalispell who are college-educated is somewhat higher than the average US community of 21.84%: 27.87% of adults in Kalispell have at least a bachelor's degree.
+The overall education level of Kalispell is somewhat higher than in the average US city of 21.84%: 27.87% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Kalispell in 2010 was $22,054, which is middle income relative to Montana and the nation.
 This equates to an annual income of $88,216 for a family of four.
 However, Kalispell contains both very wealthy and poor people as well.